 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted skill description that clearly identifies a specific deployment task, names the exact service and target cluster, and provides explicit trigger conditions including the rationale for manual deployment.
-The description is concise yet comprehensive, covering both the 'what' and 'when' with natural trigger terms that a developer working on this system would use.
+This is a strong, well-crafted skill description that clearly identifies a specific deployment task, names the exact components involved, and provides explicit trigger conditions including the rationale for when this skill is needed.
+The description is concise yet comprehensive, with natural trigger terms and a clear niche that minimizes conflict risk.

 | Dimension | Reasoning | Score |